mnmnc/p0r/README.md

 This behavior occurs if the rules that are in your mailbox exceed a size of 32 kilobytes (KB).
 The total rules size limit for mailboxes on Exchange Server 2003 is 32 KB.
 The rules limit for Exchange 2003 cannot be changed.

-32, 64 kb - that is definitely not enough for me.
-256 kb is better but still, I had a requirement for more than hundred of rules and Exchange server was limiting me.
+32 or 64 KB - that is definitely not enough for me.
+256 KB is better but still, I had a requirement for more than hundred of rules and Exchange server was limiting me.

 ### How?